Modesty: In dress

 Orthodox pilgrim in the Laure of Kyiv-Perchesk.
 Pilgrims have to wear modest clothes and women and girls must cover their hair when entering a church or monastery.

-Three Ukrainian men, wearing trunks and briefs, attract attention for immodesty relative to the local norm in Cox's Bazar, Bangladesh.

 Most discussion of modesty involves clothing.
 The criteria for acceptable modesty and decency have relaxed continuously in much of the world since the nineteenth century, with shorter, form-fitting, and more revealing clothing and swimsuits, more for women than men.
 Most people wear clothes that they consider not to be unacceptably immodest for their religion, culture, generation, occasion, and the people present.
 Some wear clothes which they consider immodest, due to exhibitionism, the desire to create an erotic impact, or for publicity.

 Generally accepted Western norms

 Appropriate modesty depends on context and place.
 For example, in single-sex public changing rooms, nudity is often acceptable.

 In Western and some other societies, there are differences of opinion as to how much body exposure is acceptable in public.
 In contemporary Western society, the extent to which a woman may expose cleavage depends on social, cultural and regional context.
 Women's swimsuits and bikinis commonly may reveal the tops and sides of the breasts, or they may be topless as is common on the beaches of the French Riviera.
 Displaying cleavage is considered permissible in many settings, and is even a sign of elegance and sophistication on many formal social occasions, but it may be considered inappropriate in settings such as workplaces, churches and schools.
 Showing the nipples or areolae is almost always considered toplessness or partial nudity.
 However, in 2014 newly elected Pope Francis drew world-wide commentary when he encouraged mothers to breastfeed in church if their babies were hungry.

 In private homes, the standards of modesty apply selectively.
 For instance, nudity among close family members in the home can take place, especially in the bedroom and bathroom, and wearing of only undergarments in the home is common.

 In many cultures it is not acceptable to bare the buttocks in public; deliberately doing so is sometimes intended as an insult.
-In public, Western standards of decency expect people to cover their genitalia, and women to cover their breasts.
+In public, Western standards of decency expect all people to cover their genitalia, and women to cover their breasts.

 Since the 1980s it has become more common for young women in Western societies to wear clothing that bared the midriff, "short shorts", backless tops, sheer and other styles considered to be immodest.

 In the United States in the early twenty-first century, public breastfeeding has become increasingly acceptable, sometimes protected by law.
 President Barack Obama's health care bill from 2010 provides additional support to nursing mothers, requiring employers to provide a private and shielded space for employees to use in order to nurse.